mmhilbert/module-2-challenge/README.md

 # Module 2 Challenge
 Professional Portfolio Advanced CSS Challenge.
-This portfolio contains an about me seciont, contact information, and links to deployed projects as well as placeholder images and names to include future projects as class continues.
+This portfolio contains an about me section, contact information, and links to deployed projects as well as placeholder images.
+These placeholder images and links will be updatated with completed projects as class continues.

 ## Screenshot